NainaBhat/neurosight-ai/README.md

 # 🧠 NeuroSight AI

 **Advanced MRI-Based Brain Tumor Detection**
-B.Tech Final Year Internship Project | Ensemble of VGG16 & EfficientNetB0
+B.Tech Final Year  Project | Ensemble of VGG16 & EfficientNetB0

 > ⚠️ **Research Prototype Only.** Not a medical device.
 Not a substitute for professional diagnosis.